Satgoy152/satgoy152.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi!
-I'm Satyam Goyal, a junior at the University of Michigan, Ann Arbor, studying Computer Science.
-I'm passionate about machine learning and artificial intelligence, and I've worked on some exciting projects like developing an AI-based academic assistant and improving colorblind image correction algorithms.
-I'm aiming to build a career as a Machine Learning Engineer, using my skills in LLMs and data analysis to drive innovation.
+I'm Satyam Goyal, an incoming Masters student at the University of Michigan, Ann Arbor, studying Computer Science.
+I'm excited about GenAI applications specifically making agents that can rapidly learn.
+I'm particularly interested in RL and self-improvement in LLMs.
+I've worked on exciting projects like developing an AI-based academic assistant, improving colorblind image correction algorithms, and creating benchmarks for linguistic reasoning in LLMs.

 When I'm not immersed in tech, I love playing the Hindustani flute and enjoy a good game of table tennis.
 Thanks for getting to know a bit about me!